 - Measurement of colour

 Attempts to measure and classify colours according to human perception has a long history, however since the invention of photo-spectrometers clear and objective measurement of colour can be achieved.
+But people will always see colour differently.

 - Our natural pigments

 With an understanding of the physics of light and colour we can examine how paints and coatings are coloured and how different types of colouration are achieved.
+The big change in modern paint manufacturing is that most companies have replaced natural pigments with azo dyes which are rather bland.

 - Texture and colour

 If the surface of the sample is very smooth, light will be reflected from that smooth surface like a mirror at the same angle and with the same spectral range.
-This affects the appearance of the colour, the higher the gloss the darker the colour appears whereas a textured surface (matt) with the same pigmentation will appear to be of a lighter shade.
+This affects the appearance of the colour, the higher the gloss, the darker the colour appears whereas a textured surface with the same pigmentation will appear to be of a lighter shade.

 - Other influencing factors on colour